 - a.
-The system functions that are supported; - b.
-The type of disruptive events that are being protected against; - c.
-The aspects of resiliency that are affected; - d.
+The system functions that are supported. - b.
+The type of disruptive events that are being protected against. - c.
+The aspects of resiliency that are affected: - 1. magnitude of disruption; - 2. duration of disruption; - 3. duration of adaptation; - 4. and/or duration of recovery. - d.
 The amount by which each aspect of resiliency is expected to improve.